Mirnavator in the Alps

 A Swiss rösti – a popular dish.
 (Photo: PatitucciPhoto)

 We’ll have a leisurely start and take the cog train to Gornergrat to get great views of the glaciers and the Matterhorn.
-We’ll run down via Riffelsee lakes to Riffelalp where we’ll stop for some lunch.
+We’ll run down via Riffelsee lakes to Riffelalp where we’ll stop for a delicious lunch.

 Today we say Au Revoir to Zermatt, Mirna, and the other guests, and catch the train to our post-tour destinations.

-What's included6 nights at a 4-star hotel, 2 nights at a 5-star hotel, 1 night at a mountain hotel, shared shuttle from the Geneva Airport to Chamonix, 9 dinners, all breakfasts, trail snacks, wine and cheese tasting, a bottle of François d'Haene wine upon arrival, in-tour lifts, trains, and taxis, 3-day lift pass in Chamonix, Pré Saint Didier Spa, Luggage transfers (all nights), License-free photography, Run the Alps' certified trail running guides; Run the Alps' Guide to Trail Running in the Alps and other supporting materials.
+What's included6 nights at a 4-star hotel, 2 nights at a 5-star hotel, 1 night at a mountain hotel, shared shuttle from the Geneva Airport to Chamonix, 9 dinners, all breakfasts, light lunches, trail snacks, wine and cheese tasting, a bottle of François d'Haene wine upon arrival, in-tour lifts, trains, and taxis, 3-day lift pass in Chamonix, Luggage transfers (all nights), License-free photography, Run the Alps' certified trail running guides; Run the Alps' Guide to Trail Running in the Alps and other supporting materials.